Flow morphology and patterns in porous media convection: A persistent homology analysis

 \subsection{Persistent Homology: an example}

 Here we discuss a two-dimensional example.
 The basic geometric structures of interest are connected components and loops (holes), denoted by $\beta_0$ and $\beta_1$, respectively.
 To illustrate the topological quantities describing such structures, we use the simple 2D example shown in figure~\ref{fig:2D_toy}.
-The reader is referred to \citet{physicaD14} for a more complete description, along with simpler one-dimensional examples, to \citet{blunt2017multiphase} for an example of morphology characterization in porous media in terms of Betti numbers, and to~\citet{Suzuki2021} for an alternative approach quantifying pore geometry.
+The reader is referred to \citet{pre13,physicaD14} for a more in-depth discussion, along with simpler one-dimensional examples; additional toy examples in the context of granular media analysis can be found in~\citet{pre14,D4SM00560K} and in the context of porous media flow in~\citet{Illingworth26}.
+Specifics related to computations of $\pd$s are discussed later in \S\ref{sec:PH_spec}.

 The example shown in figure~\ref{fig:2D_toy} is a two-sided convection simulation from \S\ref{sec:RB}, discussed later in the text (settings: $\ra=500$, case~C5 in table~\ref{tab:rb}, field taken at the boundary layer), with the colour map showing the temperature.
 Figure~\ref{fig:2D_toy} shows two threshold values, namely $0.5$ in figure~\ref{fig:2D_toy}(a) and $0.3$ in figure~\ref{fig:2D_toy}(b); the parts of the domain characterized by the temperature values lower than the specified threshold are not shown and appear light blue.
 By comparing parts~\ref{fig:2D_toy}(a) and~\ref{fig:2D_toy}(b), we observe a change in connectivity and structure as the threshold value changes.